-ANSWER: The modern version of snake handling or serpent handling (the KJV Bible uses the word 'serpent') began as a religious ritual in the Appalachia region of the U.S. by George Hensley.
+Answer: The modern version of snake (serpent) handling began as a religious ritual in the Appalachia region of the U.S. by George Hensley.
 He introduced the practice, based on a literal interpretation of Mark 16:17 - 18, to a Holiness movement church around 1910.

-Those who practice this religious ritual believe Mark 16:18 should be interpreted literally (taking the English words at face value) for its meaning.
+Those who practice the handling of such reptiles as a religious ritual believe Mark 16:18 should be interpreted literally.
 They view the verse as a promise from Jesus that serpents will not harm them (especially during the worship of God) because they are Christians.

-Many believers have DIED while handling snakes in a church meeting or service.
-George Hensley, mentioned previously, died from a poisonous snakebite in 1955.
+Many people have unfortunately died while handling these venomous reptiles in a church meeting or service.
+George Hensley, the "father" of this practice, died from a poisonous bite in 1955.
 In 1998, an 'evangelist' who used serpents during services died from a timber rattlesnake bite.
 His wife had died from a bite three years earlier.

-In early 2014, a man named Jamie Coots, made famous through a popular cable TV show called 'Snake Salvation,' DIED from a poisonous bite.
+In early 2014, a man named Jamie Coots, made famous through a popular cable TV show called 'Snake Salvation,' died from a poisonous bite.
 A Discovery Channel News article about his death stated those who have passed away from bites received while worshipping God likely number in the hundreds.

-Taking Mark 16:18 as a guarantee snake handling will not harm Christians, regardless of the circumstances, goes against the teaching found in the Bible that we are not to tempt God (Deuteronomy 6:16, Matthew 4:7, Luke 4:12, 1Corithinas 10:9).
+Taking Mark 16:18 as the sole "proof text" that guarantees snake handling will not harm Christians, regardless of the circumstances, goes against sound Scriptural teachings that we are not to tempt God (Deuteronomy 6:16, Matthew 4:7, Luke 4:12, 1Corithinas 10:9).

 It is one thing to accidently encounter a poisonous reptile and be saved from death (as Paul was, see Acts 28:3 - 6).
 It is entirely different, however, to put ourselves knowingly in harm's way with a snake.